10 High-paying jobs that Do Not Require a College Degree

 Pharmacy technicians help pharmacists with dispensing medications to customers and/or health professionals.
 Most pharmacy technicians work in pharmacies and drug stores, while others work at hospitals or in private practices.

-The pharmacy technician job is experiencing a faster than average growth rate, with the average salary at $32,700 (2018) per year, according to the Occupational Outlook Handbook.
+The pharmacy technician job is experiencing a faster than the average growth rate, with the average salary at $32,700 (2018) per year, according to the Occupational Outlook Handbook.

 Service Delivery Analyst

-As stated by Glassdoor, the average salary for a service delivery analyst is $54,733.
+As stated by Glassdoor, the average salary for a Service Delivery Analyst is $54,733.

 Computer Programmer